gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 ![markdown-autocomplete](markdown-autocomplete.png)

-Select `allMarkdownRemark` again and run it like we did for `allFile`.
-You'll see there the markdown file we recently added.
+Select `allMarkdownRemark` again and run it like you did for `allFile`.
+You'll see there the markdown file you recently added.
 Explore the fields that are available on the `MarkdownRemark` node.

 ![markdown-query](markdown-query.png)